UK roles at the Pod Volunteer office

 12 month voluntary post (food and transport paid in the field)

 The role of Volunteer and Logistics Intern offers the right candidate a unique and exciting opportunity to work across both field and office environments providing planning, logistical and pastoral support to Madagascar volunteers.
-The officer will work alongside both local and International teams based in the town of Fort Dauphin and also spend time in the field in basic rural conditions in southeast Madagascar.
+The officer will work alongside both local and international teams and based in the town of Fort Dauphin, they will also spend time out in the field living in basic conditions in rural southeast Madagascar.

 The role is to ensure the smooth functioning of short-term programmes, acting as a key liaison between project and volunteering teams in both the field and the office base, to provide logistical support for all long-term volunteers and to ensure that programmes are marketed and externally visible.

 Community Development and Short term construction volunteers (Office based)

 - Working alongside the volunteering and project teams to plan the volunteering schedules